 If you’re afraid that you have a cockroach infestation on your hands, call Hartz Pest Control today, and we will schedule a free consultation and inspection to get you started.

 Types of Cockroaches in Houston

 The Brown-banded cockroach is light gold to glossy brown in color.
 It is similar in size and outline to the German cockroach.
 Transverse yellow bands cross the base of the wings and the abdomen.
 In adults, which fly occasionally, the wings cover the body.
 The female’s wings are short.
 Females glue their egg capsules to surfaces.
 Nymphal brown-banded roaches have a pronounced yellow band across their backs.
 Brown-banded roaches prefer starchy foods and have a low water requirement.
-They are usually found scattered thoughtout homes, apartments, hotels, and hospitals.
+They are usually found scattered though-out homes, apartments, hotels, and hospitals.

 The Oriental cockroaches are glossy dark brown to black.
-Wings of the adult male cover one half to three fourths of the abomen, while the female has redimentary wings which are reduced to mere lobes.
+Wings of the adult male cover one half to three fourths of the abdomen, while the female has smaller wings which are reduced to mere lobes.
 Neither sex can fly.
 Nymphs and adults are found around decaying organic matter.
 Lawns, compost piles, sewers, flower beds, and dumps are favorable habitats for the oriental cockroach.
 During drought conditions and cool weather this roach may move into homes and other buildings in large numbers.

-Smoky Brown Cockroach
+Identifying The Smoky Brown Cockroach

 The Smoky brown cockroach is very dark brown in color.
 Adults are about 3/4 to 1 inch long, have long wings and are good fliers.
 Smoky brown roaches prefer and outdoor habitat, but seasonal migration my bring them indoors.

 Houston, Spring, The Woodlands, Sugar Land, Cypress & Katy

 Call Today!
 (713) 461-4866